Skip to main content

 3 simple steps to recharging your hearing aids

-Image shows how to connect the charger to a power source using the integrated cable.
+Connecting a hearing aid charger to a power source using an integrated cable.

 1.